MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-SFTP-custom-import.md

 1. Enter a name for the connection in the **Display name** box.

-1. Enter valid user name, password, and host URL for the STFP server the data to be imported resides on.
+1. Enter a valid username, password, and host URL for the SFTP server that the data to be imported resides on.

 1. Review and provide your consent for **Data privacy and compliance** by selecting the **I agree** checkbox.

 1. Select **Verify** to validate the configuration.

-1. Once the verification has completed, the connection can be saved by clicking **Save**.
+1. Once the verification has completed, the connection can be saved by selecting **Save**.

    > [!div class="mx-imgBorder"]
    > ![Experian connection configuration page](media/enrichment-SFTP-connection.png "Experian connection configuration page")

 ## Defining field mappings

 The directory that contains the file to be imported on the SFTP server must also contain a *model.json* file.
 This file defines the schema to use for importing the data.
-The schema has to use [the Common Data Model](/common-data-model/) to specify the field mapping.
+The schema has to use [Common Data Model](/common-data-model/) to specify the field mapping.
 A simple example of a model.json file looks like this:

 ```
 {